 To your customer, this seems as simple as swiping a credit card or pressing a few buttons.
 They don’t see any additional deductions or approvals taking place.
 The truth is that every debit or credit transaction results in a multitude of smaller transactions that affect several financial institutions.
 Only after these transactions are completed does the business get paid for the sale.

 What makes merchant services even more confusing is the lack of a single, precise definition.
 The term was initially created to describe the services required for accepting credit card payments.
 Today, “merchant services” can refer to any tool or company involved in the processing of card-based payment methods.
-Someone who’s looking for merchant services could be looking for a new company to work with, new hardware to use, or an entirely new processing system.
+Someone looking for merchant services could be looking for a new company to work with, new hardware to use, or an entirely new processing system.

-In this guide, we’ll go over how merchant services work, the companies that provide them, and their pricing structures.
+This guide will go over how merchant services work, the companies that provide them, and their pricing structures.
 This will ultimately help you determine which types of merchant services make the most sense for businesses like yours.

 What Are Merchant Services?